Arden, Delaware: History

-Arden was founded in 1900 by sculptor Frank Stephens and architect Will Price, based on ideas such as Henry George's single-tax, William Morris’s Arts and Crafts principles, and Peter Kropotkin's theories of community.
+Arden was founded in 1900 by sculptor Frank Stephens and architect William Lightfoot Price, based on ideas such as Henry George's single-tax, William Morris's Arts and Crafts principles, and Peter Kropotkin's theories of community.
 Philanthropist Joseph Fels funded the project.

 The single-tax movement, popular in the U.S. and other countries from the 1890s until the 1930s, is based on the belief that the best way to raise government money was to tax only the value of unimproved land and the public-created value, like roads, added to the land.
 The tax, based on a systematized assessment, would recover both the value of natural resources and public investment for the public, while not impeding labor and capital from profiting from their efforts.
 Followers of Henry George's philosophy of economics created Arden as an experiment in the single-tax idea after a failed attempt to implement Georgism in the entire state of Delaware in the late 19th century.

 Englishman William Morris rebelled against modern cities and industry.
 He advocated a return to craft production, good design, and village life.
 Kropotkin was primarily an anarcho-communist whose ideas regarding social and community living were used by the founders of Arden to advance Morris' ideas for the return to village life.

 Land in Arden cannot be sold; instead it has a renewable 99-year lease.
 The leasehold interest in the land has a market value and can be sold.
 People are free to improve it as they choose, but the land-lease fee will not increase because of improvements.
 Arden is not exempt from New Castle County land taxes, but the buildings within the village are taxed separately for county and school district revenue, while the land is technically one large parcel, and taxed by New Castle County accordingly.
 The land is held in a trust, administered by three elected trustees, who have lifelong tenure.
 Arden's tax structure is currently based upon the individual leaseholds.
 Most leaseholds are residential, and the land rent is based upon the square footage rather than the improvements upon the land.
-A seven-member board of assessors, elected using single transferable vote to ensure representation of minority viewpoints, divides the County's full assessment of the residential areas of Arden among the individual lots.
+A board of assessors divides the County's full assessment of the residential areas of Arden among the individual lots.
 Lots that are nearer to open space or woodlands are assessed a bit higher, while lots nearer main road are assessed a bit lower.

+The Board of Assessors consists of seven members, who are elected using single transferable vote (STV) to ensure both majority control and representation of minority viewpoints.
+Starting in 1912, this is the longest use of STV by any residential community in the United States.

 At first, Arden was a summer community.
 People lived the simple life in tents or rustic dwellings.
 By 1909, much of the land had been leased, mostly for summer use.
 By 1922 there were 148 leaseholders, 100 buildings, 350 summer residents, and 100 winter residents.